XCVG/XLauncher/README.md

 The program icon is built into the application, you can change it from the XLauncher project properties (Application->Resources->Icon).

+Several formats work for the background image (BMP, PNG, JPEG, etc) but the background music must be in Windows Media Audio (WMA) format.

 ## License

 This project is licensed under the MIT License, a copy of which is available in COPYING.txt